Red Pheasant Cree Nation: History

 Chief Wuttunee's people were living along the Battle River when the Numbered Treaties were being negotiated.
 Wuttunee did not want to sign Treaty 6 but appointed his brother Red Pheasant to sign in his place, and the Department of Indian Affairs henceforth referred to them as the Red Pheasant Band.

 In 1878, they settled on a reserve in the Eagle Hills.
 A day school and an Anglican church were opened there within a decade.

 In 2019, Chief Wuttunee secured the return of the original treaty medal which had been stolen in 1890 off the body of a deceased Chief.

 In 2020, Chief Clinton Wuttunee was re-elected to the position of Chief.
-However, his election and that of one other band councilor were annulled amid substantiated allegations of electoral fraud, including vote buying.
-This decision was appealed to the Federal Court of Appeal by Chief Wuttunee and the other band councilor on the basis that any vote buying conducted by them had not been decisive in the election.
+However, his election and that of one other band councillor were annulled amid substantiated allegations of electoral fraud, including vote buying.
+This decision was appealed to the Federal Court of Appeal by Chief Wuttunee and the other band councillor on the basis that any vote buying conducted by them had not been decisive in the election.
 The appellate court affirmed the annulment of the election, noting the lower court's finding that "Chief Wuttunee and Councillor Nicotine had occupied leadership positions within the RPFN, and that, as such, they were supposed to lead by example.
 Instead of acting as “bulwarks of First Nation democracy”, however, they endeavoured to corrupt the democratic process."